Cyp9715/DeleteNewline/README.md

 ## direction of development
 I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
 but on reflection, I thought it was inappropriate for this program to perform so many functions.
-If necessary later, the OCR function can be added.
+if necessary later, the OCR function can be added.
 There are currently no plans.

-If you think there is a feature you need, please contribute.
+if you think there is a feature you need, please contribute.